Behind the Scenes at a Car Dealership

 ABOUT THE AUTHOR

-MATT GARNER – DEALER PRINCIPLE
+MATT GARNER – DEALER PRINCIPAL

 I’ve been in the automotive industry for more than 18 years and have managed and owned car dealerships in General Motors, Ford Motor Company and Chrysler, Dodge, Jeep, and RAM franchised brands.
-In the automotive industry, I’ve had titles such as new and used car salesman, sales manager, internet sales manager and finance and insurance (F&I) manager.
+In the automotive industry, I’ve had titles such as new and used car salesman, sales manager, internet sales manager, general manager and finance and insurance (F&I) manager.